proxystore/proxystore/docs/guides/relay-serving.md

 ### Enabling TLS

-In the above example, we connected to the relay with `ws://` which indicates that the connection is unecrypted.
+In the above example, we connected to the relay with `ws://` which indicates that the connection is unencrypted.
 The relay can be served using TLS encryption if a valid SSL certificate is provided.

 !!! alert